What are ocarinas capable of?

 Lastly, ocarinas have a limited sounding range, meaning that there is a lot of music they cannot play.

-Multichambers do a lot to address this, but that doesn't mean that all music will be technically possible to play.
+Multichambers address this limitation effectively, but that doesn't mean that all music will be technically possible to play.
 Some note transitions are technically difficult, and music selection remains important.

 Closing

-Because of how they are viewed in culture, violins, and pianos have numerous virtuoso players, people who have put in the effort to create truly moving performances.
-As people typically look down on the recorder, few discover its full potential but, if you look into it, you'll discover that recorder virtuosos do exist.
+Due to their cultural significance, violins and pianos have numerous virtuoso players, people who have put in the effort to create truly moving performances.
+As people typically look down on the recorder, few discover its full potential, but if you look into it, you'll find that recorder virtuosos do exist.
 They produce truly excellent music with their seemingly simple and limited instruments.

 Visually simple instruments often hide their potential underneath their appearances, and the ocarina is no exception.
 If you explore its potential, you'll find that the ocarina is more capable than you think.